flavioluiz/flavioluiz.github.io/port-hamiltonian.md

 $$
 \begin{align}
 	\frac{d H}{d t}(x) & = \nabla H(x)^T \dot{x}, \\
-	                     & = \nabla H(x)^T J(x) \nabla H(x) + \nabla H(x) B u, \\
+	                     & = \nabla H(x)^T J(x) \nabla H(x) + \nabla H(x)^T B u, \\
 						 & = y^T u.
 \end{align}
 $$

-Systems that shows the previous energy flow are called passive systems.
-There are several control techniques appropriated to these systems.
-In addition, the fact that the port-Hamiltonian formulation naturally comes with an energy function (the Hamiltonian), makes it a very convenient formulation for control using energy-shaping techniques as well show the system stability (by means of Lyapunov analysis).
+Systems that exhibit the previous energy flow are called passive systems.
+There are several control techniques appropriate to these systems.
+In addition, the fact that the port-Hamiltonian formulation naturally comes with an energy function (the Hamiltonian), makes it a very convenient formulation for control using energy-shaping techniques, and helps proving the system stability (by means of Lyapunov analysis).

 Control motivation - damping assignment
 -----------------------------------------